rmrk-team/NestingEIP/README.md

 ## Abstract

-The Parent-Governed Nestable NFT standard allows for a new inter-NFT relationship and interaction.
+The Parent-Governed Nestable NFT standard extends the [EIP-721](./eip-721.md) by allowing for a new inter-NFT relationship and interaction.

 At its core, the idea behind the proposal is simple: the owner of an NFT does not have to be an Externally Owned Account (EOA) or a smart contract, it can also be an NFT.